tzachbon/css-webpack-plugin-example/docs/native-css-issue.md

 But, none of those solutions solve one of the most problematic issues: **CSS is global.**

 The global issue is a pretty difficult one to overcome once you face it.
-Let's say you have a button with a class called `.btn` and your style it has you like.
+Let's say you have a button with a class called `btn` and you style it.
-One day your co-worker works on a different page that has a button too, and he also decided to call it `.btn`.
+One day your co-worker works on a different page that has a button too, and he also decided to call it `btn`.
 The problem should be apparent.
 The styles would clash.

 Another significant issue is **specificity**, and to be more accurate is when the specificity is equaled between selectors and the last declaration found in the CSS is applied to the element.